Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Computation-Offloading and Latency Model

-where we assume that $\mathcal{L}_k$ includes any delay related to the signalling between AP and CPU, and the time needed to send the computational output back to the user. \Figref{fig:signalling-diagram} illustrates the signalling diagram of the computational offloading process for an arbitrary user $k$.
-As a first step, user $k$ sends a \textit{computational offloading request} followed by the symbols encoding the program to be executed remotely.
-Then, all the APs serving user $k$, that is the APs in the set $\mathcal{M}_k$, forward these uplink signals, over the fronthaul network, to the CPU for centralized receive combining and data decoding.
-The CPU, according to its available computational resources, executes the offloaded computational task either totally or partially.
-In the latter case, the CPU sends to the APs in the set $\mathcal{M}_k$ a \textit{computational support request} accompanied by the \textit{batch jobs} (a fraction of the $w_k$ CPU cycles) to be executed in a distributed fashion.\footnote{We assume that users' programs can be divided into submodules which can be executed in parallel.} The allocation of the computational resources between CPU and APs is subject to optimization whose characterization is detailed in the next section.
-Once received the computational output of each batch job from the APs, the CPU sends the combined computational output back to the APs in the set $\mathcal{M}_k$, which finally perform a joint data transmission to user $k$.
+where we assume that $\mathcal{L}_k$ includes any delay related to the signalling between AP and CPU, and the time needed to send the computational output back to the user.
+The latency constraint in~\eqref{eq:latency-constraint} clearly couples radio and computational resources. \Figref{fig:signalling-diagram} illustrates the signalling diagram of the computational offloading process for an arbitrary user $k$.
+As a first step, user $k$ sends on the air interface a \textit{computational offloading request} followed by the symbols encoding the data to be processed, the program to be executed remotely, and, also, the details on the subtasks which the main computational task is composed of.
+It is assumed that the overall computational offloading message has a length of $b_k$ bits.
+These $b_k$ bits are treated as normal information data, so they are sent from the user $k$ during the uplink data transmission phase; the corresponding received signals are locally processed at the APs serving user $k$ (i.e., the APs in the set $\mathcal{M}_k$), and sent to the CPU over the fronthaul network for the centralized receive combining and the data decoding.
+The CPU, based on the received computational requests from all the users in the network, and on the knowledge of the estimated uplink channels, and of the available computing power at the CPU itself and at the APs, allocates each \textit{batch job}, represented by an entry of the set $\left\{ w_{k,i} \, : \, k=1, \ldots, K; i=1, \ldots, T_k \right\}$, either to itself or to one AP.
+The allocation of the computational resources between CPU and APs is subject to optimization as detailed in the next subsection.
+Once received the computational output of each batch job from the APs, the CPU sends the combined computational output back to the APs in the set $\mathcal{M}_k$, which finally perform a joint downlink data transmission to user $k$.

-\subsection{Joint Power and Computational Resource Allocation (JPCA)}
+\subsection{\!Joint Power and Computational Resource Allocation\!
+(JPCA)\!}

-We aim to jointly optimize the users' transmit powers and the computational resources assigned to the users, { in order to minimize the total uplink transmit power while maximizing the sum SE throughout the network}.
-This optimization problem can be formulated as {